Albert-Z-Guo/Deep-Reinforcement-Stock-Trading/README.md

 Key challenges of the current framework:
 - building a reliable reward mechanism
+- algorithms tend to be stationary quite often
 - ensuring the framework is scalable and extensible

 Currently, the state is defined as the normalized adjacent daily stock price differences for `n` days plus  `[stock_price, balance, num_holding]`.